-- Delivering Relationships Education in a sensitive way - o Modelling positive attitudes to Relationships Education - Monitoring progress - Responding to the needs of individual pupils
+- Delivering Relationships Education in a sensitive way - Modelling positive attitudes to Relationships Education - Monitoring progress - Responding to the needs of individual pupils

-Staff do not have the right to opt out of teaching PSHE or RHE.
-Staff who have concerns about teaching are encouraged to discuss this with the head teacher, who will support them through offering demonstration lessons or team teaching lessons.
+Staff do not have the right to opt out of teaching Relationships Education.
+Staff who have concerns about teaching Relationships Education are encouraged to discuss this with the Assistant head teacher, who will support them through offering demonstration lessons or team teaching lessons.